lynnpepin/diy-static-site-generator/README.md

  * Introduce RSS feed generator
  * Themes, combining CSS and Pandoc templates.
    * Considering [Google Fonts](https://fonts.google.com/attribution) -- add script to download and self-host?
+   * Style title properly, not as id `lynns-cool-blog`.
+(Using templates!)
    * Make use of Pandoc's "filters" feature.
  * Improve `index.html`
    * Index page should organize by category and then by date
    * List most recent 10 posts